-Matt helps his clients evaluate risk rationally and systematically to create aggressive and innovative litigation strategies that balance business risk and opportunity.
-He has experience in class actions, data privacy, commercial litigation and insurance coverage disputes, representing both plaintiffs and defendants.
+Matt has experience in class actions, data privacy, business litigation and insurance coverage disputes, representing both plaintiffs and defendants.
 He has litigated numerous matters to conclusion, both by dispositive motions and through trial or arbitration.
-He also has an active appellate practice in state and federal courts.
-He is the chair of Shook’s Biometric Privacy Practice.
+Matt also has an active appellate practice in state and federal courts.
+He has deep experience with the Illinois Biometric Information Privacy Act (BIPA) and is the chair of Shook’s Biometric Privacy Litigation Practice.

 Representative Matters

-• Represents numerous defendants, including employers, technology providers and consumer-facing companies, in class action litigation alleging violations of the Illinois Biometric Information Privacy Act (BIPA).
-Matt has argued before the Illinois Supreme Court and Illinois Appellate Court in BIPA matters and led briefings in more than a dozen BIPA appeals.
+• In BIPA cases, Matt has argued before the Illinois Supreme Court and Illinois Appellate Court and led briefings in more than a dozen BIPA appeals.
 Matt and his team obtained the groundbreaking defense victory in Mosby v.
 Ingalls Memorial Hospital, in which the Illinois Supreme Court held that BIPA’s health care exclusion applies to certain health care worker data, reversing multiple decisions of lower courts.
-He also has obtained important victories in the trial courts and has extensive experience developing and presenting arguments based on the facts of how biometric technology actually works.
+Matt also has obtained important victories in the trial courts and has extensive experience developing and presenting arguments based on the facts of how biometric technology actually works.
+On behalf of their clients, Matt and his teams have eliminated well over a billion dollars in potential BIPA liability.

 • Represented a class consisting of approximately 1,500 medical providers and their practices in litigation against a large hospital system for breach of contract and other claims.
-After certification of the class was affirmed on appeal (which Matt argued), a jury awarded Matt’s clients $58 million in damages.
+After certification of the class was affirmed on appeal (which Matt argued), the case was tried as a class action and a jury awarded Matt’s clients $58 million in damages.
 That verdict was affirmed on appeal, after which the matter settled for $82.7 million, plus significant non-monetary relief.
 Matt’s experience representing both plaintiffs and defendants gives him unique insights into class action strategy.

-• Successfully defended class actions relating to data-privacy, false-labeling, and other types of claims.
+• Additionally, Matt has experience in class actions involving false labeling, consumer fraud and other types of claims.

-• Represented public and private companies in numerous post-closing disputes and arbitrations, including winning a week-long FINRA arbitration concerning the wind-up of an options trading firm.
+• He has represented public and private companies in numerous post-closing disputes and arbitrations, including winning a week-long FINRA arbitration concerning the wind-up of an options trading firm, and successfully pursuing professional negligence claims relating to business wind-down issues.

-• Served as pro bono counsel to the Chicago nonprofit Housing Choice Partners in two cases alleging racial discrimination in the lease of downtown office space.
+• Matt has an active pro bono practice.
+Early in his career, he served as pro bono counsel to the Chicago nonprofit Housing Choice Partners in two cases alleging racial discrimination in the lease of downtown office space.
 After Matt’s client defeated multiple motions for summary judgment by the defendants, the cases were resolved.
-Matt maintains an active pro bono practice that also has included prison-conditions litigation and work on immigration issues, including obtaining asylum for two unaccompanied minor children from El Salvador.
+Matt’s pro bono work also has included prison-conditions litigation and work on immigration issues, including obtaining asylum for two unaccompanied minor children from El Salvador.

 Publications and Presentations